 Is Your Church Incorporated? – WHY NOT!

-This writer’s first two articles (December, 2005 and January, 2006) were focused on this subject – Articles of Incorporation.
-Although more churches have become incorporated over the last two years, it is not nearly enough.
+Although more churches have become incorporated, it is not enough.
 More than 800 of the 2068 South Carolina Baptist Churches are NOT incorporated.
-This bothers me greatly as a Church Administrator.
+This bothers this writer greatly as a Church Administrator.
 So, why is your church NOT incorporated?
 Beats me!
 It seems practical enough – either you want your church to be legally safe or you do not; and why would anyone stand in the way of wanting their church to be legally safe?

 There could be several reasons why churches have been reluctant to file an application:

 - The church does not think they will ever be sued or threatened legally.
 This is a misnomer.
 Churches can and do get sued.
 In today’s world, there are negligent issues of child abuse/sexual predator, church transportation vehicles/vans/buses, or documentation disputes – fiduciary irresponsibility, contracts, bylaws, personnel, taxation, etc.

 - Churches are cheap – they risk multimillion dollar litigation rather than be diligent and providing protection.

 - Churches take the “separation of church and state” too far, and declare immunity to law and law-suit – which is a gross miscalculation.